marklawton/writeups/jumpbox/README.md

 ### Kubernetes
 ```
-I've never really used Kubernete, more of a docker guy so over to google to start leaning
+I've never really used Kubernetes, more of a docker guy so over to google to start learning

 Useful Cheatsheet
 https://kubernetes.io/docs/reference/kubectl/cheatsheet/